 Aidan, Dom, Eveyln and Freddy were all crouched behind a crumbling pillar I’d passed without noticing.
 Their heads popped out from the side, one above the other, in an almost comical matter as they regarded me with wide, wild eyes.

-I stared back, knowing I must have looked insane with my dress reduced to no more than a shredded toga, my hair in an untameable cloud of frizz, and my face smeared with soot and dust.
-Something boomed behind me, setting off a light that cast everything in a strange, UFO-esque glow for one fleeting millisecond, and I flinched automatically.
+I stared back, knowing I must look insane with my dress reduced to no more than a shredded toga, my hair an untameable cloud of frizz, and my face smeared with soot and dust.
+Something boomed behind me, setting off a light that cast everything in a strange, UFO-esque glow for a fleeting millisecond, and I flinched automatically.

-Dom glared up at Fred exasperatedly, under him in the Row of Bodiless Floating Heads.
+Dom glared up at Fred exasperatedly from her position under him in their Row of Bodiless Floating Heads.
 “Bloody shut up, will you?
 This isn’t a time for jokes!
 This is battle!
 This is life or death!
-This is war - ”
+This is war — ”

-“That’s a bit dramatic...
-Don’t you think, Dommy dearest?”
+“Now that's a bit dramatic, don't you think?"
 And there was Eveyln, ready to throw in her (obnoxious) two sickles as always.

-“- I don’t care if you don’t like Evelyn!
-She is my
+“ — I don’t care if you don’t like Evelyn!
+She is my woman — ”

-There was a long silence.
-Dom, who had been refusing to meet Freddy’s gaze, was now rolling her eyes like a petulant child.
-Evelyn looked disturbed, but Fred was too busy snapping his fingers in a Z formation to notice.
+There was a long silence in which Dom launched into a prolonged session of petulant eye-rolling and Evelyn looked vaguely disturbed (something Fred was too busy snapping his fingers in Z-formation to notice).
 Finally, it was Aidan’s turn to pipe up.
-He was the last head in the row, regarding everything that was going on above him with a bemused look on his face.
+He was the last head in the row, regarding everything above him with a bemused look on his face.
 “Um, Freddy, no offence...
 But can you stop transforming into a sassy Latina woman for a minute so we can figure out a gameplan for whatever's going on right now?”

-“You got it, muchacha!”
-This was coupled with a sassy head nod and a strange rotating pelvic motion.
+“You got it, chica!”
+This was coupled with a head bob and a strange rotating pelvic motion.

 I need to find new friends.

-The Row of Bodiless Floating Heads all exchanged wounded looks.
+The Row of Bodiless Floating Heads all exchanged affronted looks.

-“Well, there’s no need to be rude - ”
+“Well, there’s no need to get snarky — ”

-“Drop the weapon, keep your hands in the air, and walk slowly forward...”
+“Drop the shank, keep your hands in the air, and walk slowly forward...”

 I threw down my piece of glass and marched to the pillar, veering my eyes to a roll.
 They were ridiculous, the lot of them.
 Between Freddy, who couldn’t even take a raiding of the Ministry seriously, to Dom, who’d willingly kill someone and throw a cocktail party serving their blood if the situation demanded it...
 Well, it’d be a miracle if we all made it alive.